Subresultants of Several Univariate Polynomials in Newton Basis: Proof of the Main Result (Theorem )

-From Lemmas \ref{lem:general-companion} and \ref{lem:mod}, it is seen that the concept of the generalized companion matrix extends the classical one in the sense that it represents the endomorphism of $\mathbb{F}_{n-1}[x]$ defined by the multiplication by $cx$ for some $c$ with respect to the Newton basis.
-Thus the newly defined generalized companion matrix captures this very essential property of companion matrices.
-It is the key for constructing the generalized companion subresultants for several polynomials in Newton basis.
+Next, we convert the subresultant polynomial in Newton basis from an expression in roots to that in coefficients.
+To achieve the goal, we introduce the following proposition, which shows that the companion matrix of a polynomial in Newton basis represents an endomorphism of $\mathbb{F}_{n-1}[x]$ defined by the multiplication by $cx$ for some $c$ with respect to the Newton basis (\citet[Proposition 5.1.8]{1996_Fuhrmann}), which captures the very essential property of companion matrices.
+Proposition \ref{the:general-companion} provides us with a bridge to connect the subresultant polynomial expression in roots and that in coefficients together.